Realization of quantum gates with multiple control qubits or multiple target qubits in a cavity: INTRODUCTION

 \section{INTRODUCTION}

-Quantum computing has the potential ability to carry out certain computations much faster than classical computing.
+Quantum computing has the potential ability to carry out certain computational task much faster than classical computing.
 For example factorization of a large number via Shor's algorithm \cite{shore} and the search of an item in an unsorted database containing N elements \cite{grover}.
 Two-qubit gates and one-qubit gates are the building blocks for quantum computing networks \cite{sleat}.
-Many physical systems have been proposed as candidates for implementation of quantum information processing like atom in cavity quantum electrodynamics (QED) and nuclear magnetic resonance (NMR).
+Many physical systems have been proposed as candidates for implementation of quantum information processing like atoms in cavity quantum electrodynamics (QED) and nuclear magnetic resonance (NMR).
 Among them cavity QED analogs with superconducting qubit systems are getting favorable attention \cite{ld}.
 A two-qubit gate was experimentally realized using superconducting qubit systems coupled through capacitors \cite{cp9, cp10}, mutual inductance \cite{cp11}, or cavities \cite{nori24}.

-Multiqubit quantum gates play a significance role in quantum information processing.
-Experimentally, a three-qubit controlled NOT gate has been demonstrated with trapped ions \cite{cp15}.
-Multiqubits gates constructed through conventional gate decomposition method \cite{mm}, usually makes the procedure complicated for the case of large number of qubits (for example see Sec.
-III.A).
-This is because the number of single qubit gate and two qubit gates required for the implementation heavily depends on number $n$ of the qubit.
-The purpose of this work is to realized three-qubit controlled phase gate and multiqubit controlled NOT-gate of one qubit simultaneously controlling $n$ qubits (which we will denote as NTCNOT-gate) in a cavity QED.
-Lets first introduce these gate below
+Multi-qubit gates constructed by the conventional gate decomposition method \cite{mm}, usually makes the procedure complicated for the case of a large number of qubits.
+Typically, the number of single-qubit gate and two-qubit gates required for the implementation depends on the number of qubits.
+In this regard, multi-qubit quantum gates play a significance role in quantum information processing system which involves a large number of qubits.
+Experimentally, a three-qubit controlled NOT gate has been demonstrated with trapped ions \cite{cp15} and superconducting circuits \cite{and}.
+The purpose of this work is to realize three-qubit controlled phase-gate and multi-qubit controlled NOT-gate of one qubit simultaneously controlling $n$ qubits (which we denote as NTCNOT-gate) in cavity QED using a four-level system.
+We have generalized the scheme to realize an n-qubit-phase gate with multiple control qubits.
+Our scheme does not require adjustment of level spacing during the gate implementation.
+Interestingly, the implementation time for multi-qubit controlled-Not gate is independent of number of qubits.
+We first introduce these gate below before their implementation.